-- (1) If any of the following, namely - (a) any distinctive national colours except - (i) the red ensign, - (ii) colours authorized or confirmed under Article 4(b) or (c), - (iii) the Union flag with a white border, or - (iv) the Jersey flag or ensign; - (b) any colours usually worn by Her Majesty's ships or resembling those of Her Majesty; or - (c) the pennant usually carried by Her Majesty's ships or a pendant resembling that pennant, are hoisted on board a Jersey ship without warrant from Her Majesty, the owner or any charterer of the ship, if on board, or the master of the ship, and any other person hoisting them each commits an offence and is liable to a fine.
+- (1) If any of the following, namely - (a) any distinctive national colours except - (i) the red ensign, - (ii) colours authorized, confirmed or allowed to be worn under Article 4(1)(b) or $(c)^8$ , - (iii) the Union flag with a white border, or - (iv) the Jersey flag or ensign; - (b) any colours usually worn by Her Majesty's ships or resembling those of Her Majesty; or - (c) the pennant usually carried by Her Majesty's ships or a pendant resembling that pennant, are hoisted on board a Jersey ship without warrant from Her Majesty, the owner or any charterer of the ship, if on board, or the master of the ship, and any other person hoisting them each commits an offence and is liable to a fine.

-- (2) If colours are hoisted on board a ship in contravention of paragraph (1) - (a) a commissioned naval or military officer;

-- (b) a customs officer; or - (c) a British consular officer, may board the ship and seize and take away the colours.

-- (3) Any colours so seized are to be forfeited. - (4) In this Article "colours" includes a pennant.
+- (2) If colours are hoisted on board a ship in contravention of paragraph (1) - (a) a commissioned naval or military officer; - (b) a customs officer; - (c) a British consular officer; - (d) the Registrar; or - (e) a person appointed by the Minister for the purpose of this Article, may board the ship, and seize and take away the colours. - (3) Any colours so seized are to be forfeited. - (4) In this Article "colours" includes a pennant.